heera0410/Spoonacular-API/README.md

 ## This project aims at fetching information on food recipes and ingredients

 - Given a food name,api returns a response which is
-- list of ingredient name,price,measurements
+- a list of ingredient name,price,measurements
 - no. of servings
 - time taken to cook the food